Spatio-Temporal Recurrent Networks for Event-Based Optical Flow Estimation: Experiments

 \subsection{Quantitative and Qualitative Results}

-Average End-point Error (AEE) is used as evaluation metric for optical flow estimation.
+Average End-point Error (AEE) is used as evaluation metric.
 It measures the mean distance between the predicted flow \( \mathbf{f}_{\rm{pred}}\) and the ground truth \( \mathbf{f}_{\rm{gt}}\) provided by the MVSEC dataset.
-The AEE is computed as follows: where \(m\) is the number of active pixels in the input images.
-Active pixels are defined as places where both the ground truth data and the events are present (at least one event can be observed).
-In addition, we also report the percentage of points with AEE greater than 3 pixels and 5\% of the magnitude of the flow vector, denoted as \% Outlier.
+Note that only active pixels are reported and they are defined as places where both the ground truth data and the events are present (at least one event can be observed).
+Besides, we also report the percentage of points with AEE greater than 3 pixels and 5\% of the magnitude of the flow vector, denoted as \% Outlier.
 During the evaluation, we estimate the optical flow on the center cropped \(256 \times 256 \) of input event images.
 As for evaluation sequences, we use all the data from the indoor flying sequences.
 However, only \(800\) grayscale images from the outdoor day1 sequence are chosen, following the settings in \cite{zhu2019unsupervised}.